lrmcfarland/Angles/README.md

 This repo demonstrates how to take C++ templates into a Python module.
 I have a C++ angle class for use in astronomy applications.
-I start with a class to construct angles from degrees, minutes and seconds (doubles or strings).
-To make full featured objectsI also create the copy and assign constructors and overload the basic arithmetic operators and boolean operators, e.g. +, +=, -, -=, >, <= et al.
+I start with constructors to create angles from degrees, minutes and seconds (doubles or strings).
+To make full featured objects I add the copy and assign constructors and overload the basic arithmetic and boolean operators, e.g. +, +=, -, -=, >, <= et al.

-I also create a C++ template to build sets of limited range angle objects like [declination](http://en.wikipedia.org/wiki/Declination) and [right ascension](http://en.wikipedia.org/wiki/Right_ascension).
-Objects built from the template will raise an exception if their range is exceed, either in the constructor or by a math operation like addition.
+I have a C++ template to build sets of limited range angle objects like [declination](http://en.wikipedia.org/wiki/Declination) and [right ascension](http://en.wikipedia.org/wiki/Right_ascension).
+Objects built from this template will raise an exception if their range is exceed, either in the constructor or by a math operation like addition.

-I wrap these in Python both [manually extending](https://docs.python.org/2/extending/extending.html) angles and using [Boost](http://www.boost.org) wrappers.
+I wrap these in Python by both [manually extending](https://docs.python.org/2/extending/extending.html) angles and using [Boost](http://www.boost.org) wrappers.
 [SWIG](http://www.swig.org) is next.